My adventure in Hang Gliding

 Learning to Solo

 I spent my sophomore year of college focused on climbing and school.
 A couple months after returning, I noticed that I stopped talking about hang gliding to friends that couldn't relate, and I wasn't constantly staring up at the clouds.
 As the long winter progressed, I realized that I spent too much time away from the sport and began plotting my return.
-I saved up money by donating blood plasma and headed to a flight park in Florida to earn my aerotow solo during break.
+I saved up money by donating blood plasma and headed to a flight park in Florida to earn my aerotow solo during spring break.

 The week was magical but challenging.
 I would wake up every morning to train in the tandem glider.
 Halfway through the week, I was itching to solo.
 However, my instructor, Kitty Hawk legend Jonny Thompson, held me back.
 My frustration from wrestling with the massive tandem glider was starting to show.
 Everyone made flying seem so relaxing and easy and I didn't understand why I wasn't feeling that way.
 My shoulders were sore and the early mornings were taking it out of me, but this was what I came for.